 Don’t forget a face covering

-Face masks for a short period had become unnecessary when visiting Walt Disney World, but the rules have recently changed again.
+Face masks for a short period had become unnecessary when visiting Walt Disney World, but the rules have changed again.
 This will likely change regularly during the coming months, and we suggest checking the latest guidance before you visit.
 At the time of writing, the following rules are in place:

 Face coverings are required for all Guests (ages 2 and up) while indoors and in Disney buses, monorail and Disney Skyliner, regardless of vaccination status.
 This includes upon entering and throughout all attractions.
 Face coverings remain optional for all Guests in outdoor common areas.Walt Disney World Regulations